spgennard/cobolformation/README.md

 ## Author

-This was originally written by [Jeff Neff](https://github.com/JeffNeff).
+This was originally written by [Jeff Neff](https://github.com/JeffNeff) for GnuCOBOL and then forked by [Stephen Gennard](https://github.com/triggermesh/cobolformation) for use with Micro Focus COBOL.